Find a Yacht

 Split Marina is very easily accessible from Split airport, which is about 25km or 30 minute car drive away.
-Transfers can usually be arranged reasonably cheaply through the charter company, or there is a free car park at the Marina if you chose to rent a car.
+Transfers can usually be arranged reasonably cheaply (check out our blog on Transfer Fees), or there is a free car park at the Marina if you chose to rent a car.

 There are buses that go every hour into the centre of Split from the airport, which is just a short 400m walk through the centre of the Old Town to the marina.

 This page last updated: March 2019